MISSION AND GROUP VISITS

 Notes:

-• Groups must bring valid passports
+Groups must bring valid passport or passport cards.

-• Experience duration: approximately 2.5 to 3 hours
+Experience duration: approximately 2.5 to 3 hours.